-These details should be provided before submitting the paper for publication.
-Grant Holders should then update Breast Cancer Now as the paper is submitted, accepted and then published.
+These details should be provided at the time of submitting the paper for publication.
+Grant Holders should then update Breast Cancer Now as the paper is accepted and then published.
 This ensures that Breast Cancer Now is kept fully informed of all results entering the public domain and that there is sufficient notice to arrange any publicity.

 Publicising your work

 In order to safeguard future voluntary income it is essential that Breast Cancer Now is widely known and respected among the scientific community, the media and among fundraisers and the general public.
 We are therefore keen to ensure that all opportunities to promote Breast Cancer Now are fully exploited and that the generosity of Breast Cancer Now’s supporters is recognised across all Breast Cancer Now’s activities and funded research.
 Both you and your Host Institution must co-operate with Breast Cancer Now over any publicity or fundraising activity arising from Breast Cancer Now-funded research.

 In order to support our researchers in the dissemination of their research, we have a press office and research communications team that can help you to promote your research findings.
 We will work with you to help publicise your work in the local, national or international media, and to public or targeted scientific audiences, including online and in social media.
 We want to give you appropriate support and will work directly with you and your Host institution to coordinate media promotion.
 To do so effectively we must know about your results as soon as possible, and in advance of publication.

 Where Breast Cancer Now is the main funder of the research, Breast Cancer Now reserves the right to lead on publicity.
 This constitutes first-refusal and does not mean that every piece of research will be press released.